Rope: Use

 Rope has been used since prehistoric times.
 It is of paramount importance in fields as diverse as construction, seafaring, exploration, sports, theatre, and communications.
 Many types of knots have been developed to fasten with rope, join ropes, and utilize rope to generate mechanical advantage.
 Pulleys can redirect the pulling force of a rope in another direction, multiply its lifting or pulling power, and distribute a load over multiple parts of the same rope to increase safety and decrease wear.

 Winches and capstans are machines designed to pull ropes.

+Knotted ropes have historically been used for measuring and performing mathematical calculations.
+For example, Ancient Egyptian rope stretchers used knotted ropes to measure distances, medieval European shipbuilders and architects performed calculations using arithmetic ropes, and some pre-colonial South American cultures used quipu for numerical record-keeping.

 History

 The use of ropes for hunting, pulling, fastening, attaching, carrying, lifting, and climbing dates back to prehistoric times.
 It is likely that the earliest "ropes" were naturally occurring lengths of plant fibre, such as vines, followed soon by the first attempts at twisting and braiding these strands together to form the first proper ropes in the modern sense of the word.
-The earliest evidence of suspected rope is a very small fragment of three-ply cord from a Neanderthal site dated 50,000 years ago.
-This item was so small, it was only discovered and described with the help of a high power microscope.
-It is slightly thicker than the average thumb-nail, and would not stretch from edge-to-edge across a little finger-nail.
+The earliest evidence of a suspected rope is a very small fragment of three-ply cord from a Neanderthal site, dated to approximately 50,000 years ago.
+This item was so small, it was only discovered and described with the help of a high-power microscope.
+It is slightly thicker than the average thumbnail and would not stretch from edge to edge across a little fingernail.
 There are other ways fibres can twist in nature, without deliberate construction.

-A 40,000-year-old tool found in Hohle Fels cave in south-western Germany was identified in 2020 as very likely to be a tool for making rope.
+A tool dated between 35,000 and 40,000 years old found in the Hohle Fels cave in south-western Germany has been identified as a means for making rope.
 It is a 20 cm strip of mammoth ivory with four holes drilled through it.
 Each hole is lined with precisely cut spiral incisions.
 The grooves on three of the holes spiral in a clockwise direction from each side of the strip.
-The grooves on one hole spiral clockwise on one side, but counter-clockwise from the other side.
-Plant fibres would have been fed through the holes and the tool twisted, creating a single ply yarn.
-The spiral incisions would have tended to keep the fibres in place.
+The grooves on one hole spiral clockwise on one side, but counterclockwise on the other side.
+Plant fibres have been found on it that could have come from when they fed through the holes and the tool twisted, creating a single ply yarn.
+Fiber-making experiments with a replica found that the perforations served as effective guides for raw fibers, making it easier to create a strong, elastic rope than simply twisting fibers by hand; spiral incisions would have tended to keep the fibres in place.
 But the incisions cannot impart any twist to the fibres pulled through the holes.
 Other 15,000-year-old objects with holes with spiral incisions, made from reindeer antler, found across Europe are thought to have been used to manipulate ropes, or perhaps some other purpose.
 They were originally named "batons", and thought possibly to have been carried as badges of rank.